roserustowicz/crop-type-mapping/getdata_README.txt

     `python crop-type-mapping/scripts/cloud_classifier.py`

 6.)
-Finally, we want to change the values in the raster files so that the labels correspond to crop type
+Next, we want to change the values in the raster files so that the labels correspond to crop type
     rather than field ID.
 To do so, run:

+7.)
+Finally, we create an hdf5 file that contains all necessary inputs that we've created above.
+To create
+     the hdf5 file, run:

+    `python crop-type-mapping/scripts/create_hdf5.py`

+    If you are not using the default, you can specify --data_dir and --output_dir in the line above